 I found this recipe in my Ina Garten Barefoot Contessa Foolproof cookbook, and adapted it for the ingredients I had available in my pantry and fridge.
 It was fantastic, and I’d happily make and serve it again, and again.
 If you decide to make this, you will NOT be disappointed!

-Third, for the bruschetta, I used my own recipe for Sesame Semolina bread.
+Because I had just baked a loaf of bread, the bread I used to make bruschetta was my own recipe for Sesame Semolina bread.
 That’s a little (OK…that’s WAY) over the top, but if you like to bake bread, you won’t believe how easy this recipe is for artisan bread.
+It’s my favorite.

 IF YOU LIKE THIS RECIPE, WON’T YOU PLEASE PIN IT ON PINTEREST?